CaviereFabien/documentation/Styling-the-web-app.md

         resource url: [dir:'js', file:'yourOrg.js']
     }

+## Custom internationalisation (i18n)

+The **core** plugin file ([biocache-hubs](https://github.com/AtlasOfLivingAustralia/biocache-hubs)) already has i18n codes and some language implementations of these (e.g. chinese).
+To add a custom translation or alternative values for i18n labels, create or edit the apporopriate i18n file in:

+    grails-app/i18n

+Details to come.

 ## Examples

 There are a number of custom skinned web apps in the [AtlasOfLivingAustralia](https://github.com/AtlasOfLivingAustralia?query=-hub) Github repo that you can refer to for ideas/help with skinning your copy of generic-hub: